 - The Environmental Assessment of Plans and Programmes Regulations (Northern Ireland) 2004 (legislation.gov.uk)

 Planning Policies SPPS and Planning Policy Statement 15 (PPS 15)

-Department for Infrastructure Planning under the Strategic Planning Policy Statement (SPPS) along with PPS 15 aims to prevent future development that may be at risk from flooding or that may increase the risk of flooding elsewhere.
-In relation to land use planning, this policy also summarises the drainage and flood regulation roles and responsibilities of The Department of Agriculture and Rural Development (Rivers Agency), the Department of Regional Development (NI Water and Roads Service now Transport NI) and the Department of the Environment (Planning).
+Department for Infrastructure Planning under the Strategic Planning Policy Statement (SPPS) along with PPS 15 aims to prevent new development in areas that may be at risk from flooding or where development may increase the risk of flooding elsewhere.
+In relation to land use planning, these policies also summarise the drainage and flood regulation roles and responsibilities of DfI Rivers, DfI Roads and Northern Ireland Water.
+These policies can be accessed via these links:-